 After WIG welding, welders taught stick welding, which is also called arc welding.

 It is harder to gain than MIG welding as it requires the mastery of stick welding tools, which are consist of a stick electrode welding rod.

 Then comes TIG welding, which is considered a more difficult welding technique to gain.
 Welders use both hands for TIG welding, one for feeding the rod and the other holding TIG torch.
 TIG torch process for creating heat and arc, which works to weld straight metals.

 Welders expected to have a high school diploma, but most of them join a community college or technical school to gain mastery and learn the trade of welding.
+They should learn more about how to become a certified welder.
 Employers mostly prefer certified welders.
 On the job, the experience measured as the most essential and generally attained by working for many years.
 Welders need to have both degrees and experience to gain mastery in the article of what field of study is welding.